ELEVATE-Project/mentoring/README.md

 9. **Start The Services**

-    Following the steps given below, 2 instances of each MentorEd backend service will be deployed and be managed by PM2 process manager.
+    Following the steps given below, 2 instances of the backend services will be deployed and be managed by PM2 process manager.

     - **Ubuntu/Linux**